classychizzy/alx-backend-javascript/0x05-Node_js_basic/README.md

-# nodejs project with tests using Mocha
+# nodeJs Basics with Mocha